klenwell/scrumwell/README.md

 Then copy-paste contents of `credentials.yml-dist` where indicated below into vi buffer and update values as needed.

+### Config Files

+Permissions are associated with a Google account and set in the `auth_groups.yml`.
+First copy over the `-dist` version

+    cp -v config/auth_groups.yml{-dist,}

+Then edit the file to add users to groups by an email address associated with a Google account.

 ### Database

 Create your application's postgres database user: